7 Essential Saltwater Fishing Lures That Catch Fish Pretty Much Anywhere

 When rigged on a jig head as shown in the picture above, this lure can cover water in as shallow as just 10 inches with a tip-up fast retrieve, but the next cast can target depths of 5+ feet by putting the rod tip down and slowing down the retrieve.

-And our favorite color is the new Slam Shady color pattern that we recently developed with them…
+Our favorite paddletail is the new Slam Shady we recently created.

 2. Gold Spoon